 – Depending upon instant feedback rather than developing trust in your instincts

-– Editing in the vehicle instead of experiencing life in the present moment!
+– Editing in the vehicle or on the go instead of experiencing life in the present moment!

 Dangers of sharing work:

 Critiques are very important but there is also a danger of critiques or sharing work in progress.
 It can put emphasis on ‘success’ rather than visual risk taking.
 It can encourage you to repeat what you already know to be successful to prove your competence or worth to the group.
 It can put pressure for you to impress others or me rather than pushing your own limits, pushing a concept further or letting yourself be ‘in process’ longer without finding a visual solution.
 Being lost or feeling groundless can be a valuable way to deepen your artistic vision and find or forge a new path…

 What you learn and how the exercises and assignments affect and influence you in the long run is more important to me than whether or not the pictures are successful.
 A failure you learn from may be much more valuable than a good photo.
 Let’s take a long-term approach together in your process of growth.

 My emphasis will be on creating a safe space to share in a deeper more meaningful way.
 Please help support that endeavor and hold that ideal as we begin to open up to each other.